Trytodosth/inkplate6-hassio-dashboard/README.md

 In its current status, the program is meant as a Home Assistant Hub, mostly used for weather and temperature monitoring.
 It displays Temperature/Pressure/Humidity of 3 sensors, local actual weather and forecast, and forecast for remote places.

-__Poor lighting nearby the computer and protection film on the screen  explain the apparent poor quality.
-Display is very nice in reality!__
+__Protection film on the screen explains some artefacts.
+Display is very nice!
+Small pictures in poor lighting conditions__
 ![Example of result](doc/images/Example2.jpg)
 <img src="doc/images/Loading_screen.jpg" alt="Loading screen" width="300"/>
 <img src="doc/images/Low_battery_screen.jpg" alt="Low battery screen" width="300"/>

 ## How it works
-The Inkplate fetches information from the Home Assistant (HA) server through API calls (HTTP GET requests).
+The Inkplate fetches information from the Home Assistant (HA / Hassio) server through **API calls** (HTTP GET requests).
 It can get any information from the HA server: sensors, states, weather, etc. Everything is within a Json object, easy to extract!

-The information is rendered on the plate using simple functions.
+The information is rendered on the plate using **simple functions**.
 Icons are png pictures converted to 1bit or 3bits PROGMEM variables.
 No SD card needed.

 The plate is sleeping between calls, which should save battery.
 A time-stamp is added to check if it is still updating.
+Updates are **differentiated**: sensors updated regularly, weather forecasts not!

-The project is for now in 3bit mode, but switching back to 1bit is an option.
-It mostly mean finding the right icons (sometimes impossible to read with BW display).
-It also removes light background options as used in the example for the sensors data.
-1bit mode allow to have partial updates.
+The project is for now in **1bit mode** is an option.
+With the right icons, BW is not an issue and it unlock the discrete partial update: no more flashing!
+With 3bits, 8 shades from black to white are possible, allowing background and other features, at the cost of the partial update capability.

 ## Pre-requesites
 This project requires the following elements: